julien-nc/cospend-nc/docs/user.md

 ## <a id='s1-2' />What are balances :balance_scale: ?

 The balance value represents the situation of a member in a project.
-A positive balance indicates that the member payed more for the group than the grouped payed for him/her.
-By keeping an eye on the balance, one can stop taking care of exactly how much he/she owes to each project member.
+A positive balance indicates that the member payed more for the group than the grouped payed for them.
+By keeping an eye on the balance, one can stop taking care of exactly how much they owe to each project member.

 If member A has a negative balance, -10 for example, it just means A owes 10$ to the group.
 Any payment of 10$ to the group (or a sub part of the group) will bring the balance back to zero.
 It does not matter who it was payed for.